HadrienG2/async-ops/README.md

-If this project is successful, the expected benefit is to open the way for a consistent and efficient asynchronous programming model, usable at any scale, allowing for abstractions which are more familiar to programmers rather than being domain-specific, and enabling fearless major implementation changes without interface breakages for API designers.
+If this project is successful, the expected benefit is to open the way for a consistent and efficient asynchronous programming model, usable at any scale, allowing for abstractions which are familiar to many programmers rather than being domain-specific, and enabling fearless major implementation changes without interface breakages for API designers.